CyberPulseDev/Python-Dependency-Governance-Manager/README.md

-Perfect 👍 — here is the clean, copy-paste ready README.md with the correct application name:

 🧩 Pip Package Manager

 Pip Package Manager is a modern, extensible Python desktop application for managing Python packages, projects, virtual environments, rollbacks, and dependency health — built entirely with Tkinter, with no external UI frameworks and no cloud dependencies.